gvwilson/thirdbit/src/fiction/iffy/index.md

-just her breathing and the burning in her legs and a heart-stopping moment of panic each time the bike hit a pothole or a particularly large rock and nearly but never actually sent her tumbling onto sharp gravel.
+just her breathing and the burning in her legs and a heart-stopping moment of panic each time the bike hit a pothole or a particularly large rock and nearly but never actually sent her tumbling.

 Edson skidded to a stop as they reached the lip of the valley and pulled an app out of his jacket.